sgaona21/fullstack-course-manager/README.md

 Installation & Setup:
 Server Side:
--cd to client and run "npm install" to install dependencies for front end -run npm start in terminal
+- cd to client and run "npm install" to install dependencies for front end
+- run npm start in terminal
--can run "npm run seed" to reset db with default data
+- can run "npm run seed" to reset db with default data

 Client Side:
--cd to api and run "npm install" to install dependencies for server -run "npm run dev" to start application
+- cd to api and run "npm install" to install dependencies for server
+- run "npm run dev" to start application